cluesurf/base.tree/readme.md

 ### Welcome

-The `bind` library aims to normalize over as many APIs and interfaces as possible, so you can code with a bigger impact (like with Rails, but without the framework).
+The `wolf` library aims to normalize over as many APIs and interfaces as possible, so you can code with a bigger impact (like with Rails, but without the framework).
 In this sense it is like a robust, all-encompassing "standard library" (stdlib).

 ### License